YiDingg/YiDingg/Blogs/ATandR/BVofATandR.md

 ## Pinned
 - [Z-Library](https://singlelogin.rs): Refer to the mirror site [mirror](https://www.kdocs.cn/l/cq7kDog4zkuR) if you can not access to the official link https://singlelogin.rs

+## Markdown

+Go to [ATandR(1): Markdown](Blogs/ATandR/ATandR(1)-Markdown.md) for more details.

+Edit markdown in VSCode and use the following extensions:
+- Markdown All in One: and the main extension.
+- VS-PicGo: upload the image to the cloud, rename it as you want and insert the link automatically.
+- Pangu-Markdown: let your content into a better format
+- Img Paste:

+Optional:
+- Markdown Preview Enhanced
+- PlantUML
+- Image preview

 ## Research Paper

 - [Sci Hub](https://zhuanlan.zhihu.com/p/680268287?utm_campaign=shareopn&utm_medium=social&utm_psn=1792920948971814914&utm_source=wechat_session)